sris96/joyinzaika/README.md

 1. **Enable GitHub Pages:**
    - Go to Settings → Pages in your GitHub repository
    - Under "Build and deployment", select "GitHub Actions" as the source
-   - The custom domain `joyinzaika.srishtychandra.me` is already configured
+   - The custom domain `joynzaika.srishtychandra.me` is already configured

 2. **DNS Configuration:**
    Make sure your domain has the following DNS records:
-   - CNAME record: `joyinzaika` → `[your-github-username].github.io`
+   - CNAME record: `joynzaika` → `[your-github-username].github.io`
    - OR if using apex domain:
      - A records pointing to GitHub Pages IPs:
        - `185.199.108.153`